 Yoga asana (breath led movement, postures, kriyas and mudras) focuses the mind into the experience of the body, reducing the noise of the mind and bringing us to a point of experiential concentration.
 This focus creates awareness of our individual nature; how the body moves, the natural rhythm of the breath.
 The focus becomes more subtle as we start to see the nature of the self underneath the surface of the postures.
-Commitment to the practice will strengthen familiarity with the self, whilst the postures and kriyas work to strengthen aspects of our character such as willpower, determination, humility and devotion.
+Commitment to the practice will strengthen familiarity with the self, while the postures and kriyas work to balance out and strengthen aspects of our character such as willpower, determination, humility and devotion.
 Ultimately enabling us to become the best version of ourselves.

 Yoga is not about becoming great at gymnastics; it's about becoming YOU.

 In a similar way, an art practice can rewire the mind to see beyond the limitations of our usual routines and ways of thinking.
-All humans were born creative, it is the very means by which we are brought into the world.
+All humans are born creative, it is the very means by which we are brought into the world.
 Connecting back to creativity allows us to let go of stagnant thoughts, identities and belief systems, and get back to our source.
 Anyone can be an artist.